gmc-code/PC-Using-RTD/docs/setup/Jupyter.rst

 Usage
 ----------------

-| Edit the index.rst and add the names of *.ipynb files to the toctree.
+| Edit the index.rst and add the names of .ipynb files to the toctree.

 ----

 ------------------------
 sphinxcontrib-jupyter
 ------------------------

-| sphinxcontrib-jupyter converts rst fiels into jupyter notebook files, ``.ipynb``, with sphinx.
+| sphinxcontrib-jupyter converts rst files into jupyter notebook files, ``.ipynb``, with sphinx.

 ----